Blog

 Notice to Contractor in Georgia

-When is the deadline for making a payment bond claim in Georgia?
+When Is the Deadline for Making a Payment Bond Claim in Georgia?

-• The name of the surety
+• The name and address of the surety

 • A copy of the payment bond

-2. Prepare the Georgia bond claim notice
+A valid Georgia bond claim notice must include:

 • The amount being claimed